teslamate-org/teslamate/docs/configuration/sleep.md

 #### Notes

-- If you are specifying the local (LAN) IP address/port of your TeslaMate instance when performing the wake up, this may fail for a number of reasons:
+If you are specifying the local (LAN) IP address/port of your TeslaMate instance when performing the wake up, this may fail for a number of reasons:

 - It will not provide hints to TeslaMate when you are outside of your home network (ie if you have been driving).
 - It will not provide hints to TeslaMate if the mobile phone becomes disconnected from the wifi network.

-- For these reasons, it is necessary to use a method that allows external communication between your smartphone and your TeslaMate instance(s).
-This is described in each of the guides below with some options that can be used to achieve this.
+For these reasons, it is necessary to use a method that allows external communication between your smartphone and your TeslaMate instance.
+There are two key ways that this can be achieved:

+- Use a VPN solution such as Wireguard or OpenVPN.
+- Make your TeslaMate instance publicly available (see [Advanved Docker Setup](../installation/docker_advanced.md) for an example).

 #### Android